Torus: Automorphisms

 Thus the short exact sequence of the mapping class group splits (an identification of the torus as the quotient of $\mathbf{R}^{n}$ gives a splitting, via the linear maps, as above):

 The mapping class group of higher genus surfaces is much more complicated, and an area of active research.

 Coloring a torus

-The torus's chromatic number is seven, meaning every graph that can be embedded on the torus has a chromatic number of at most seven.
+The torus's Heawood number is seven, meaning every graph that can be embedded on the torus has a chromatic number of at most seven.
 (Since the complete graph $\mathsf{K_7}$ can be embedded on the torus, and $\chi (\mathsf{K_7}) = 7$, the upper bound is tight.)
 Equivalently, in a torus divided into regions, it is always possible to color the regions using no more than seven colors so that no neighboring regions are the same color.
 (Contrast with the four color theorem for the plane.)